usnistgov/metaschema/website/content/specification/syntax/instances.md

 The optional `@in-xml` attribute controls the representational form of a group of instances in XML.

-When no attribute and value is provided for the `@in-xml` attribute, the value MUST default to `UNGROUPED`.
+When the `@in-xml` attribute and value are not provided, the value MUST default to `UNGROUPED`.

-One of the following behaviors MUST be used based on the provided, or default value when no attribute and value is provided.
+One of the following behaviors MUST be used based on the provided or default value.

 | Value | XML Behavior |
 |:--- |:--- |